-5.7.1 Information on CPR Feedback
+5.7.1 Information on CPR Feedback (Devices up to 2022-06-11)

 If a corPatch CPR sensor is used, the rate and depth of a thorax compression can be measured by the corpuls3.
 During resuscitation, the users are provided important information on the quality of the current thorax compressions, so that they can react immediately and take corresponding measures.